 As discussed in further detail below, on August 8, 2007, we acquired the general partnership interests in the General Partners (as defined below) and Icahn Capital Management L.P. ("New Icahn Management").
 Our historical financial statements contained herein have been adjusted to reflect this acquisition.

-In accordance with U.S. generally accepted accounting principles ("U.S. GAAP"), assets transferred between entities under common control are accounted for at historical cost similar to a pooling of interests, and the financial statements of previously separate companies for periods prior to the acquisition are retrospectively adjusted on a consolidated basis.

-As a result of the restatements arising from the acquisitions on November 5, 2007 and August 8, 2007, our financial statements now include additional entities as described below.
-The accounting policies, which include our Investment Management and Metals segments, are set out in Note 2, "Summary of Significant Accounting Policies."
+In accordance with U.S. generally accepted accounting principles ("U.S. GAAP"), assets transferred between entities under common control are accounted for at historical cost similar to a pooling of interests, and the financial statements of previously separate companies for periods prior to the acquisition are adjusted on a consolidated basis.
+As a result of the restatements arising from the acquisition that occurred on August 8, 2007, our financial statements now include additional entities as described below.
+The accounting policies, which include our Investment Management segment, are set out in Note 2, "Summary of Significant Accounting Policies."